HaxeFoundation/haxedevelop.org/assets/content/documentation/extensions.md

 > HaxeDevelop extensions are regular *.zip archive files using *.fdz file extension.

-HaxeDevelop extracts the contents of the archives using additional builtin arguments to extract the contents to the desired locations.
+HaxeDevelop extracts the contents of the archives using additional built-in arguments to extract the contents to the desired locations.
 You can create these extensions with normal ZIP archive tools.
 You just need to change the file extension to *.fdz when done.

 ### Usage